top of page

 Understanding the Need for Change Agents

 Why build a change agent network in the first place?
-Despite the best efforts of the change team, change initiatives often face communication gaps and resistance.
+Despite the change team's best efforts, change initiatives often face communication gaps and resistance.

-Communication gaps are a fact of life in any formal comms rollout.
-Consider for a moment the complexity in disseminating communications.
-In order for any important message to reach its audience, it needs to be crafted, agreed, formalised and assigned to the right communication channel.
-Following that, the audience member needs to engage with the communication channel and detect the message is for them.
-Then they need to take in the message (read, watch, listen etc), interpret everything that was communicated and determine what to keep and how to act as a result.
+Communication gaps are a fact of life in any formal communications roll-out.
+Consider the complexity in disseminating communications: a message needs to be crafted, agreed upon, formalised, and assigned to the correct channel.
+Following that, the audience member must engage with the channel, recognise the message is for them, process the information (read, watch, listen etc.), interpret the content, and determine how to act as a result.

-There are simply times when an important message doesn't get through one or more of the steps it needs to hit its mark.
+There are simply times when an important message fails to pass through one or more of these steps required to hit its mark.

 Adding an informal channel

 A strategic approach to building a change agent network bridges communication gaps.
 Change agents act as translators between project teams and the broader organisation.
-Informal channels can be powerful because many people naturally prefer to seek information this way.
-Having change agents strategically placed amplifies the messaging presented through formal communication channels.
+Informal channels are powerful because many people naturally prefer to seek information this way, and having agents strategically placed amplifies the messaging presented through formal communication channels.

-You're taking a strategic approach because change agents help lower resistance to messaging.
-They represent established and trusted connections for people in their network, they demonstrate the calls to action through their willingness to support the change, and they lead by example ensuring clear communication and alignment with the change.
+This strategic approach lowers resistance to messaging because change agents represent established, trusted connections for people in their network.
+They demonstrate the calls to action through their willingness to support the change and lead by example, ensuring clear communication and alignment.

 Identifying Change Agents